BIGBENBRAWLER/Norrel_BlueStampPortfolio/index.md

     crash = 0;
   }
 ```
-On the controller board, I added an override button which sends a signal to the Arduino UNO, activating a function which disables the stopping feature of the robot.
+&nbsp;&nbsp;&nbsp;&nbsp;On the controller board, I added an override button which sends a signal to the Arduino UNO, activating a function which disables the stopping feature of the robot.
 It does this by changing the state of a specific integer from 0 to 1, disabling a prerequisite for the stopping feature to activate.
 <br>
 <br>
 Override Controller Code